brycefisher/brycefisher.github.io-jekyll/_posts/2016-07-19-builtin-neovim-features-everyone-should-know.md

  * Jump forward to a previous jump - `CTRL-I`

 A "jump" can be triggered by using `/`, `}`, `]]` and other forms of movement.
 See `:help jumps`.

+## Conclusion

+Writing this article made me realize how much of Vim I'm not taking advantage of, and that it always pays to invest a little more time and effort into your tools.
+What's your favorite builtin features of (neo)vim?
+I'd love to hear in the comments.
+Better yet, open a PR against this article with your corrections and additions.